Intent(k) receives eligible census data from Eligibility(k). Open Eligibility(k), run eligibility, then click "Intent(k)" to send data here.

 💡

 Tip: Intent(k) automatically applies the correct IRS limits for the selected plan year.
-The cost estimators on Steps 2-3 use the §401(a)(17) compensation cap when calculating match and profit sharing costs.
+The §401(a)(17) compensation cap is applied when calculating match and profit sharing costs.
 Design(k) Pro will model the full 415(c) annual additions limit per participant.

 🏗️ 401(k) Plan Type Comparison